Making Mandrake Roots

 Putting them together

-We used a rubber washer between the two pieces so George would not be too wobbly.
+We used a rubber washer between the two pieces so George the Mummy would not be too wobbly.
 After screwing the bolts down we crimped end to make sure they would not come undone after George was finished.

 DIY mummy